Mary and Jeff Bell Library

 The Periodicals Department recommends that you buy flat adhesive CD holders to be placed in the back of the returned bound thesis/dissertation.
 The bindery can provide a paper pocket (at a cost of $5.50 each), but Periodicals staff feels it is an inappropriate size and quality to properly store a CD.
 However, you are welcome to use this pocket.
 Let your department staff or the Periodicals staff know when you drop off your thesis/dissertation that you will require the bindery's CD pocket.

-Why does the Library need two copies of my thesis/dissertation?
+Why does the Library need two copies of my thesis/graduate project?

 The Bell Library retains two copies of all theses and dissertations that are brought for binding.
 One copy is kept in the circulating collection for others to use and the other is kept in the University Archives.
 In lieu providing a printed copy for circulation, you may deposit an electronic copy in the Texas A&M University-Corpus Christi Repository.
 For more information about this option, see http://tamucc.libguides.com/ETD.
 One printed and bound copy is still required for the archives.

-Is binding my thesis/dissertation a requirement for graduation?
+Is binding my thesis/graduate project a requirement for graduation?

 This is determined by your college, department, and/or the Graduate Studies Office so be sure to check with them.
 Please do not bring your thesis/dissertation to be bound if you have not presented/defended with your graduate committee.